-School-based services, including special transportation, provided by LEAs will be paid on a cost-related basis.
+School-based services, including special transportation, provided by LEAs will be paid on a costrelated basis.
+Each of the required program components are linked to arrive at the total costbased reimbursement each LEA receives for the fiscal year as seen in the diagram below.